Two Rangers, One Van and Ten Thousand Miles

-This article was first published in The Havok Journal on 10FEB15 under the title, “Travel Tuesday: “What You Will.Tw”
+This first appeared in The Havok Journal February 10, 2015 under the title: “Travel Tuesday: “What You Will.”

 This is the preface to an ongoing journey — one of self discovery and exploration.
 With a couple of cameras and a 2000 Dodge van, two former Army Rangers will document the separation from material comfort to pursue an unparalleled human experience.